jonvines/jonvines.github.io/_posts/2016-10-01-understanding-the-pipeline.markdown

 This journey started over 18 months ago, and we're still learning but we have come a long way.
 Our first use in anger came with a project that had an unmovable deadline due to market demands.
 This approach to using the pipeline along with Kanban gave us the following benefits:

-* We could go from developer check-in, to production ready in less than an hours
+* We could go from developer check-in, to production ready in less than an hour
 * We could react to changing business requirements and work on the most important features
 * We could release new features, into production environments less than a day before going 'live'
 * We delivered all of the original requirements and a lot more generated through frequent showcasing with the business stakeholders